 used instead of the now-archaic SUSv2 functions.

-macro classifies its argument value as NaN, infinite, normal,
+The fpclassify macro classifies its argument value as NaN, infinite, normal,

 subnormal, zero, or into another implementation-defined category.
 First, an